egardner/egardner.github.io/_projects/gospel.md

  - image: gos_04.jpg
 order: 7
 ---

 > “Working with Laurel, one is sure to find not only creative but smart design solutions.
 Laurel has a keen eye for detail and readily attacks any posed design solution with excitement.
 She takes the initiative of researching and sourcing reference materials for inspiration-a great asset to any design team.
 Laurel is a gem, both in person and as a designer.” –Davina Wolter, Senior Designer at the J. Paul Getty Museum

-> “Working with Laurel, one is sure to find not only creative but smart design solutions.
-Laurel has a keen eye for detail and readily attacks any posed design solution with excitement.
-She takes the initiative of researching and sourcing reference materials for inspiration-a great asset to any design team.
-Laurel is a gem, both in person and as a designer.” –Davina Wolter, Senior Designer at the J. Paul Getty Museum